2023 Best Value Natural Resources & Conservation Bachelor's Degree Schools in Michigan

 Request Information

-With a ranking of #7, Central Michigan University did quite well on this year’s best value schools for natural resources and conservation students working on their bachelor’s degree.
-Located in the town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.
+Central Michigan University came in at #7 in this year’s edition of the Best Value Natural Resources & Conservation Bachelor’s Degree Schools in Michigan ranking.
+Located in the town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Central Michigan are $13,094 a year.